maidsafe/sn_dbc_examples/README.md

 Available balance: 18446744073709551615
 ```

+note: The genesis DBC will only ever be created once in the history
+of the network, so it would not be a feature of regular wallet software.
+But we have to bootstrap things somehow!

-## run a second wallet and generate a new key (Alice's wallet)
+## run a second wallet and generate a new key (Bob's wallet)

-Alice wants to receive a payment from Bob, so she generates a
+Bob wants to receive a payment from Alice, so he generates a
 new receive key/address:

 in shell 2: